wyleyr/hankel1867tr/03-I-Exposition.md

 <a lang="en" class="origpage" id="p.8" title="Page 8"></a>
 formal, insofar as only a certain formal relation comes to expression in them.
-That this opposition between the transcendent and presented numbers in its mediation [Vermittelung] through the formal numbers is not fixed, but rather flowing, will be shown clearly enough in the following.
+That this opposition between the transcendent and presented numbers in its [mediation]{.origphrase title="Vermittelung"} through the formal numbers is not fixed, but rather flowing, will be shown clearly enough in the following.
 </p>
 </div>